fensak-io/docs-and-policies/content/en/docs/getting-started/_index.md

 weight: 10
 ---

-In this section we cover installing the Fensak GitHub App (with a Marketplace Plan) and the steps needed to get started protecting your GitOps branches with support for Continuous Delivery.
+In this section we cover subscribing to Fensak, installing the Fensak GitHub App, and the steps needed to get started protecting your GitOps branches with support for Continuous Delivery.

+> **Tip**
+>
+> If you wish to try out the Fensak rules engine before subscribing, you can do so by using [the rules
+> engine](https://github.com/fensak-io/reng) locally.
+Refer to our [Writing rules guide](/docs/writing-rules) for more
+> information.

-## Install the Fensak GitHub App
+## Subscribe to Fensak and install the Fensak GitHub App

-The Fensak GitHub App can be purchased and installed in your GitHub Organization through the offering on the [GitHub Marketplace](https://github.com/marketplace).
-When you install, you will start a 14-day free trial period, after which you will be automatically charged by the GitHub Marketplace.
-The charge will appear on your GitHub Organization invoice.
+Our hosted Fensak service requires an active subscription plan to start monitoring your pull requests.
+You can start a free trial for Fensak through our [dashboard service](https://dash.fensak.io).

+Our dashboard allows you to manage your subscription, including assinging multiple GitHub Organizations to an existing Pro subscription.

 > **NOTE**
 >
 > Fensak does not offer a free plan beyond the free trial.
-The Pro tier paid subscription listed on the [pricing
+A Base or Pro tier paid subscription listed on the [pricing
 > page](https://fensak.io/#pricing) is required for continuous access.

+Once you subscribe, the dashboard will redirect you to GitHub so that you can install the GitHub App in your Organization.

 When installing the App, you have [the option to restrict which repositories Fensak has access to](https://docs.github.com/en/apps/using-github-apps/installing-a-github-app-from-a-third-party#difference-between-installation-and-authorization).